I have been getting tons of questions on Run Eat Repeat and social media asking, “How did you lose weight?”

 Yep.
 I bought a bunch of donuts thinking I was going to go over my fam’s and share.
 I didn’t end up going anywhere.
 I ate one during the day and wrapped the rest up for another day.

-Well, they called to me that night while I was watching TV.
+Then… they called to me that night while I was watching TV.
 Instead of eating 1 more donut – I ate 3.

-How does help lose weight?
+How does that help me lose weight?

 But it’s not that I ate the donuts – it’s what I did after I ate all those donuts.